 - Updated student code of conduct and related policies to include compliance with COVID- 19 public health requirements.

 - Classroom spaces that meets The American Society of Heating Refrigerating and Air-Conditioning Engineers (ASHRAE) standards and guidelines.

 - Create Virtual Lounges where students may participate in remote classes while on campus.

 Health & Well-being

-By adopting recommended polices and procedures, together we will mitigate risk and promote success.
+By adopting recommended polices and procedures, together we mitigate risk and promote success.